Startup Logo Design

 – Alina Wheeler, author of Designing Brand Identity.

-“When you’re in the market to have a new logo developed, there’s always the temptation to take some short cuts.
-Usually to save time, money or a combination of both.
-Trouble is, most ‘cookie cutter’ solutions will turn out to be neither inexpensive or fast, and may cause a ton of headaches down the road – especially when your fledgling company starts to become more high-profile.”
+“When you’re in the market to have a new logo developed, there’s always the temptation to take some shortcuts.
+Usually to save time, money, or a combination of both.
+Trouble is, most ‘cookie cutter’ solutions will turn out to be neither inexpensive nor fast and may cause a ton of headaches down the road – especially when your fledgling company starts to become more high-profile.”

 – ‘Logo Design Tips’ – Steve Douglas, Creative Director at the Logo Factory'Most ‘cookie cutter’ solutions will turn out to be neither inexpensive or fast.'
 Click To Tweet